Choaib-ELMADI/bare-metal-programming/README.md

 - `Src/`: Contains small learning examples and experiments created while exploring bare metal concepts step by step.
 - `Main/`: Contains the actual project files.

-The main project goal is to **blink the onboard LEDs LED2 and LED3** on the STM32 Nucleo board using bare metal programming, without relying on any high-level libraries or HAL code.
+The main project goal is to **blink the onboard LED LD2** on the STM32 Nucleo board using bare metal programming, without relying on any high-level libraries or HAL code.
 This involves directly controlling the GPIO registers of the STM32F446RE microcontroller.

 ## C Programs Compilation Process